k3b/APhotoManager/wiki/Filter-View.md

   * [Gallery-View](Gallery-View): to update which photos are visible.
 * The "Cancel" button or the back button closes the picker without affecting [Gallery-View](Gallery-View).
 * The "Clear Filter" sets all filter fields to empty which means "no filter".

+Each field in the [Filter-View](Filter-View) corresponds to a field of de.k2b.extra.FILTER of the [Intent API](https://github.com/k3b/AndroFotoFinder/wiki/intentapi).